dmutikainen/dmutikainen.github.io/_posts/2024-08-11-enhancing-targeting-accuracy.md

 The key variables hypothesised to predict this will come from the client database, namely the *transactions* table, the *customer_details* table, and the *product_areas* table.

-We aggregated up customer data from the 3 months prior to the last campaign.
+We aggregated customer data from the 3 months prior to the last campaign.

-After this data pre-processing in Python, we have a dataset for modelling that contains the following fields...
+After this data pre-processing in Python, we have a dataset for modelling that contains the following fields:
 <br>
 <br>